Frequently Asked Questions

 The "online" aspect of online counseling refers only to the service delivery method.
 Licensed clinicians are still required to maintain the same standards when practicing online as they do for in-person service.

 How is teen counseling different from adult counseling?

 When working with teens, the teen is my primary client.
-While I do not provide family counseling as a primary modality via online counseling, I do request that a minor client's parent/guardian is involved in a portion of the initial intake process, and I may also request at times that a parent/guardian plans to join the final 30 minutes of a session with the teen once each month to discuss relevant goals together or as requested by either the teen or parent to address an important topic.
+When appropriate to a minor client's clinical needs, I may request that a parent/guardian is involved in a portion of the initial intake process, and I may also request at times that a parent/guardian plans to join the final 20 minutes of a session with the teen, either for a routine check-in to discuss relevant goals together or as requested by either the teen or parent to address an important topic.

 Minors over age 13 in Washington and over age 16 in Montana have the legal option to request mental health services with reduced parent/guardian engagement or without parent/guardian consent or notification.
-Parents/guardians may also request mental health evaluation and related services for their teen if under age 18.
+Parents/guardians may also request mental health evaluation and related services for their teen if under age 18 and medically necessary.
 Clients over 18 years of age and emancipated minors are legal adults with respect to mental health services and privacy rules.

 How does privacy work with teen counseling?